 Reserves for faculty

 What Can Be Placed on Reserve?Please talk to your Campus Librarian about reserve items that can be placed online.
-Materials placed on reserve must be in accordance with NSCC's Fair Dealing Guidelines (PDF 41KB).
+Materials placed on reserve must be in accordance with NSCC's Fair Dealing Guidelines.

 How Many Copies of an Original Work Can Be Placed on Reserve?Faculty may place up to five copies of the same original work on reserve.

-Copyright and reservesAll items placed on reserve comply with the Copyright Act of Canada, NSCC's Fair Dealing Guidelines (PDF 41KB), and NSCC Use of Copyright Materials Policy (PDF 41KB).
+Copyright and reservesAll items placed on reserve comply with the Copyright Act of Canada, NSCC's Fair Dealing Guidelines, and NSCC Use of Copyright Materials Policy.

 The Fair Dealing exception applies to copying and communicating a short excerpt of a copyright-protected work for library reserves.
 The short excerpt may be copied onto paper, or copied and communicated in electronic form provided that the following safeguards are met: